 LAB: What?

-Jeff: I’m just asking where it is.
+Jeff: I’m just asking where it

 LAB: Would you just make the freaking drinks and leave me alone?